How Do You Build a Permission-Aware Enterprise RAG System to Chat With SharePoint, SMB Drives, and S3?

 Groundedness and Faithfulness

-The gold standard is whether answers cite the exact passages that support them.
-Groundedness means the answer leans on retrieved content.
+The gold standard for RAG systems is whether answers cite the exact retreived documents that support them.
+Groundedness means the answer leans on relevant documents retrieved by the RAG pipeline.
 Faithfulness means it faithfully represents that content.
-If a response cannot reference a specific source, the system should say as much and offer to search again.
+If a response cannot reference a specific source, AI models should say as much and offer to search again.
 Confidence without evidence is just confidence.

 Speed, Cost, and Satisfaction

 Measure median response time against a target that feels like a conversation, not a dial-up modem.
+A well-designed RAG pipeline retrieves information at machine speed, even while running multiple authorization checks and permission validation steps.
 Track token spend by route, including embedding refresh jobs and peak-hour surges.
 Add a dead-simple thumbs-up or thumbs-down with a box for quick comments.
 These signals let you fix prompts, adjust chunking, and prune expensive paths that do not help users.
+Monitoring token usage, caching answers in the vector store, and tracking feedback help teams refine the system over time.

 Operational Playbook